Research Overview

 Two-dimensional infrared spectroscopy is an ultrafast optical technique that reveals molecular structure and fast dynamics by using a sequence of femtosecond (10-15 s) laser pulses to measure frequency correlations between (and within) vibrational modes in a sample.
 In brief, a pair of pulses excites specific vibrational modes in the sample, then, following a short waiting time, a third laser pulse measures the response of the sample.
 Analogous to 2D NMR, a 2D IR spectrum is, in essence, a two-dimensional excitation-detection frequency correlation map.
 Cross peaks are observed when two vibrational modes are able to exchange vibrational energy, for instance, two normal modes involving the same atoms, or molecules able to chemically interconvert within the timescales measurement, such as two rapidly-interconverting molecular conformations.
 The degree of diagonal elongation (frequency correlation) is a direct measure of the frequency fluctuations of a vibrational mode, which in turn reports on the environment around a molecule.
 In general, the diagonal and off-diagonal lineshapes and peak intensities provide a detailed, bond-specific, view of molecular structure and dynamics.

 Protein structure is reflected on the backbone C=O stretching vibrations, known as amide I modes.
 The periodic arrangement of residues along a protein backbone, gives rise to characteristic vibrational modes which appear in specific regions of the IR spectrum, but the broad, often featureless, peaks that arise from structural disorder and solvent exposure complicate the interpretation of traditional FTIR spectra.
 Two-dimensional infrared spectroscopy spreads the spectral information onto two frequency axes, thus providing an additional degree of structural characterization of the protein ensemble.
 In addition, the excitation-waiting-detection sequence of interactions serves to map the fast hydrogen-bonding dynamics of the backbone.
+Our group develops new optical implementations of 2D IR spectroscopy.

 Computational modeling of IR spectra